-- Should be able to detect an emergency session establishment request. - Initiate an IMS emergency registration request. - The UE may perform an IMS emergency session establishment without prior emergency registration when already IMS registered and it is in home network (e.g. including IP-CANs where roaming outside the home network is not supported). - Otherwise, the UE shall perform an IMS emergency registration.
+- Should be able to detect an emergency session establishment request. - Initiate an IMS emergency registration request. - The UE may perform an IMS emergency session establishment without prior emergency registration when already IMS registered and it is in home network (e.g. including IP-CANs where roaming outside the home network is not supported). - Otherwise, the UE shall perform an IMS emergency registration. - Include an emergency service indication in the emergency session request. - Include an equipment identifier in the request to establish an emergency session for "anonymous user".

-- Include an emergency service indication in the emergency session request. - Include an equipment identifier in the request to establish an emergency session for "anonymous user". - NOTE 1: "Anonymous user" in this context is the person who does not have sufficient credential for IMS registration.
-No Stage 3 work is expected as the anonymous user detection already existed today. - Include identity information for the IP-CAN if available (e.g. MCC-MNC or an equivalent) - NOTE 2: UE provided IP-CAN identity information will not be completely reliable and hence a mechanism based on network provision (e.g. using PCC) may be needed in a later version of this specification. - Attempt the emergency call in CS domain, if capable. - Handle a 380 (Alternative Service) response with the type set to "emergency" as a result of non UE detectable emergency attempt. - Handle a response with an indication, IMS emergency registration required as a result of emergency session establishment attempt. - Other general requirements of UE shall be referred to the general requirements of emergency calls in TS 22.101 [8].
+NOTE 1: "Anonymous user" in this context is the person who does not have sufficient credential for IMS registration.
+No Stage 3 work is expected as the anonymous user detection already existed today.

+- Include identity information for the IP-CAN if available (e.g. MCC-MNC or an equivalent)

+NOTE 2: UE provided IP-CAN identity information will not be completely reliable.

+- Attempt the emergency call in CS domain, if capable. - Handle a 380 (Alternative Service) response with the type set to "emergency" e.g. as a result of non UE detectable emergency attempt. - Handle a response with an indication, IMS emergency registration required as a result of emergency session establishment attempt. - Other general requirements of UE shall be referred to the general requirements of emergency calls in TS 22.101 [8].